How to Become a Validator

 Query distribution outstanding (un-withdrawn) rewards for a validator and all their delegations.

-Query all coins in the
+Query all coins in the community pool

 .